-Two doses of varicella (chicken pox) vaccine are needed for immunity.
+Two doses of varicella (chicken pox) immunization are needed for immunity.
 The doses must be administered at least 28 days apart.
 OR a blood test confirming immunity if you have had the chicken pox disease.

 Hepatitis B is transmitted through body fluids, including blood.
-Three doses of Hepatitis B vaccine are needed for immunity.
+Three doses of Hepatitis B immunization are needed for immunity.
 Doses one and two must be administered at least four weeks apart.
 Dose three should be at least six months after the first dose and eight weeks after dose two.
 A blood test may be used to confirm immunity.

 Hepatitis A Vaccine (HepA)

 HepA vaccine is a 2-dose series given 6-18 months apart.
-In some cases, Hep A and Hep B are given as a combined vaccine, which would necessitate that 3 doses are needed for immunity.
+In some cases, Hep A and Hep B are given as a combined immunization, which would necessitate that 3 doses are needed for immunity.

 Human Papilloma Virus (HPV)

-Three different vaccines have been used in the U.S. [Cervarix (bivalent HPV vaccine), Gardasil (Quadrivalent HPV vaccine), Gardasil-9 (9-valent HPV vaccine)]; all three are given in a 3-dose series and are needed for immunity.
+Three different immunization have been used in the U.S. [Cervarix (bivalent HPV vaccine), Gardasil (Quadrivalent HPV vaccine), Gardasil-9 (9-valent HPV vaccine)]; all three are given in a 3-dose series and are needed for immunity.

 13-valent pneumococcal conjugate vaccine (PVC13) or 23-valent pneumococcal polysaccharide vaccine.
 Recommended for students with certain medical risk factors or high risk of pneumococcal disease.